-Simply use cloth napkins and load into your washing machine when dirty.
+Use cloth napkins and tea cloths and load into your washing machine when dirty.

 Remove general soap scum from shower screen

 Fill an old spray bottle with vinegar and spray the screen.
-Leave for 3-5 mins then wipe with a clean towel, scrubbing lightly.
+Leave for 3-5 mins then wipe down.

 Remove rust from cutlery

 Polish cutlery with a paste of baking soda and vinegar.

 Rub with a peeled potato dipped in baking soda or salt.